-What you must pay when Services that are covered for you you get these services Emergency care There is no coinsurance. co-payment, or deductible Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency If you receive emergency services, and care at an out-of-network Needed to evaluate or stabilize an emergency medical hospital and need inpatient condition. care after your emergency A medical emergency is when you, or any other prudent condition is stabilized, you layperson with an average knowledge of health and medicine, must have your inpatient believe that you have medical symptoms that require immediate care at the out-of-network medical attention to prevent loss of life (and, if you are a hospital authorized by the pregnant woman, loss of an unborn child), loss of a limb, or plan. loss of function of a limb.
+What you must pay when Services that are covered for you you get these services Emergency care There is no coinsurance. co-payment, or deductible.
+Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency If you receive emergency services, and care at an out-of-network Needed to evaluate or stabilize an emergency medical hospital and need inpatient condition. care after your emergency A medical emergency is when you, or any other prudent condition is stabilized, you layperson with an average knowledge of health and medicine, must have your inpatient believe that you have medical symptoms that require immediate care at the out-of-network medical attention to prevent loss of life (and, if you are a hospital authorized by the pregnant woman, loss of an unborn child), loss of a limb, or plan. loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
 Cost sharing for necessary emergency services furnished outof-network is the same as for such services furnished innetwork.
-Fitness Program You must use any of the local YMCAs.
-Access to any local YMCA • Access to facility, equipment and classes There is no coinsurance, copayment or deductible. • Support from facility staff
+El Paso Health Medicare Advantage Dual (HMO D-SNP) does not cover worldwide emergency care.
+Get Fit Program There is no coinsurance. co-payment, or deductible.
+Access to all local YMCA facilities with the ability to an initial tour, utilize the equipment, attend classes and much more!